Code Optimization - Services for Research

-CSC's application specialist can help to optimize the performance of an application, whether it is a simple Matlab script or a complex HPC software package.
-Small optimization request are handled as regular user support.
-Larger optimization tasks are handled through CSC's Code optimization service process.
+Our application specialists can help you optimize the performance of an application, whether it is a simple Matlab script or a complex high performance computing (HPC) software package.
+Small optimization requests are handled as regular user support.
+Larger optimization tasks are handled through our code optimization service process.
 As a first step for any size of a task, contact CSC's application specialists through our service desk.

 Optimization process begins with application profiling.
-Profiling is used to find which parts of the program consume most CPU time (or memory, I/O, etc.), and where the possible performance bottlenecks are.
-Software packages often include internal timing routines that can be used, or one can use external profilers provided by e.g. processor vendors.
+Profiling is used to find which parts of the program consume most CPU time (or memory, I/O, and so on), and where the possible performance bottlenecks are.
+Software packages often include internal timing routines that can be used, or one can use external profilers provided by, for example, processor vendors.

-Nowadays, the performance bottleneck in numerical algorithms is in most cases not in the CPU's capability to perform arithmetic operations, but in the memory's capability to supply the data for the CPU.
+Nowadays, the performance bottleneck in numerical algorithms is in most cases not in the CPU's capability to perform arithmetic operations, but in the memory's capability to supply the data to the CPU.
 The problem is partly solved with the use of a small and fast cache memory "buffer" between the CPU and the main memory.
-In general, if the memory is accessed in large enough contiguous data segments, the cache memory is well utilized.
+In general, if the memory is accessed in large enough contiguous data segments, the cache memory is well-utilized.
 Also, the more arithmetic operations that can be performed to the data already in the cache memory before accessing the main memory again, the better.

 Optimizing memory access performance problems often involves rearranging the program execution order or data structures, or by moving to a lower level programming language that allows better control of memory access.

 Using multiple tasks or threads to solve a single task causes unavoidable overhead.
-It is likely that doubling the amount of processors will not halve the time it takes to solve a task, the time to solution is not halved.
+It is likely that doubling the amount of processors will not halve the time it takes to solve a task.
 In the worst case, the time to solution may be the same or even increase.
 Therefore, it is imperative to know the execution time as a function of the number of the tasks and threads used, that is, the parallel scalability of the application.